Fender Music Foundation: Benefit events

 FMF has also hosted events with master guitarist Pepe Romero and the New West Symphony.

-FMF's most recent event was a benefit entitled "The Gift of Music."
-This event featured celebrity guests, an art exhibit by Paul Thatcher, music from Koffehouse recording artists, a silent auction featuring memorabilia including a Jimi Hendrix gift basked donated by Janie Hendrix.
+FMF's most recent event was a benefit entitled "The Gift of Music".
+This event featured celebrity guests, an art exhibit by Paul Thatcher, music from Koffehouse recording artists, and a silent auction featuring memorabilia such as a Jimi Hendrix gift basket donated by Janie Hendrix.
 Celebrity guests included contestants John Boone and winner Maria Hartman from VH1's The Shot, protégé drummer Tony Royster, and drummer Danny Seraphine from the band Chicago.
 All proceeds from this event were used to benefit music programs across the country.

 Involvement with Music Rising

 Music Rising

-Music Rising was started by U2's The Edge in partnership with The Guitar Center Music Foundation and Gibson Guitars in order to raise funds to replace the lost instruments and accessories of the musicians affected by the hurricanes that devastated the Gulf Coast region in 2005.
-Exclusive guitars manufactured by Gibson were available exclusively through the Guitar Center Website with all proceeds going towards the goals of Music Rising.
+Music Rising was started by U2's the Edge in partnership with The Guitar Center Music Foundation and Gibson Guitar in order to raise funds to replace the lost instruments and accessories of the musicians affected by the hurricanes that devastated the Gulf Coast region in 2005.
+Exclusive guitars manufactured by Gibson were available exclusively through the Guitar Center website with all proceeds going towards the goals of Music Rising.